CanonicalLtd/maas-docs/en/intro-new.md

 region if the configured region controller went down.

 Starting with MAAS 2.5, users can specify multiple region-controller endpoints for a single rack controller, greatly simplifying HA setup.
-In addition, MAAS can now automatically discover and track all region controllers in a single cluster.
+In addition, in a subsequent release, MAAS will be able to automatically discover and track all region controllers in a single cluster.
 If a rack controller is unable to communicate with its configured region controller, MAAS will attempt to connect it to another automatically.

 For details, see [High availability][high-availability].